chrischoy/FCGF/README.md

 ### Fully Convolutional Metric Learning  and Hardest Contrastive, Hardest Triplet Loss

 Traditional metric learning assumes that the features are independent and identically distributed (i.i.d.) since a batch is constructed by random sampling.
-However, in fully-convolutional feature extraction, adjacent features are locally correlated.
-Thus, hard-negative mining could find features adjacent to anchors, and they are false negatives.
-Thus, filtering out the false negatives is crucial similar to how Universal Correspondence Network by Choy et al. used a distance threshold.
+However, in fully-convolutional feature extraction, adjacent features are locally correlated and hard-negative mining could find features adjacent to anchors, which are false negatives.
+Thus, filtering out these false negatives is a crucial step similar to how Universal Correspondence Network by Choy et al. used a distance threshold to filter out the false negatives.

-Also, the number of features used in the fully-convolutional setting is orders of magnitude larger than in standard metric learning algorithms.
+Also, the number of features used in the fully-convolutional setting is orders of magnitude larger than that in standard metric learning algorithms.
 For instance, FCGF generates ~40k features for a pair of scans (this increases proportionally with the batch size) while a minibatch in traditional metric learning has around 1k features.
-Thus, it is not feasible to use all pairwise distances within a batch as in standard metric learning.
+Thus, it is not feasible to use all pairwise distances within a batch in the standard metric learning.

-To speed up the fully-convolutional feature learning, we propose hardest contrastive loss and hardest triplet loss.
-Visually, these are simple variants that use the hardest negatives for both of points within a positive pair.
+Instead, we propose the hardest-contrastive loss and the hardest-triplet loss.
+Visually, these are simple variants that use the hardest negatives for both features within a positive pair.
 One of the key advantages of the hardest-contrastive loss is that you do not need to save the temporary variables used to find the hardest negatives.
-This allows finding hardest negatives among a large number of feature.
-[Here](https://github.com/chrischoy/open-ucn/blob/master/lib/ucn_trainer.py#L435), we used almost 40k features to mine the hardest negative and free all intermediate variables once the indices of the hardest negatives are found.
+This small change allows us to reconstruct the loss from the hardest negatives indices and throw away the intermediate results among a large number of feature.
+[Here](https://github.com/chrischoy/open-ucn/blob/master/lib/ucn_trainer.py#L435), we used almost 40k features to mine the hardest negative and destroy all intermediate variables once the indices of the hardest negatives are found for each positive feature.

 | Contrastive Loss   | Triplet Loss       | Hardest Contrastive | Hardest Triplet    |
 |:------------------:|:------------------:|:-------------------:|:------------------:|